NPLawrence/nplawrence.github.io/_pages/index.md

 I recently joined [Mesbah Lab](https://www.mesbahlab.com) at UC Berkeley as a postdoc!

-Upper Bound 2024 MPC tutorial: Slides and code [here](https://nplawrence.com/RL-MPC-tutorial/)

-The broad focus of my work is unifying machine learning and control theory.
-More specifically, I am keen on alleviating the tension between deep reinforcement learning and model predictive control.
+My recent work develops a complementary framework inspired by deep reinforcement learning and model predictive control.
 A more unified perspective of these two areas would make RL more appealing for real-world applications while also making MPC more flexible and scalable under general learning algorithms.
 Ultimately, I want to create safe decision-making technologies that "just work" in response to high-level commands.